CSIS-iLab/health-commission/_posts/2017-09-06-the-new-barbarianism.md

 ---
 title: The New Barbarianism
 keywords:
-- _keywords/geneva-conventions.md
+- Geneva Conventions
-- _keywords/syria.md
+- Syria
-- _keywords/yemen.md
+- Yemen
-- _keywords/afghanistan.md
+- Afghanistan
-- _keywords/humanitarian.md
+- Humanitarian
-- _keywords/video.md
+- Video
 is_commission_related:
   description: The topics discussed on this page were informed by conversations held
     during a Commission meeting held on [ DATE ]